brittonlaroche/MongoDB-Demos/Applications/Shipping/tutorial/rest/README.md

 };
 ```

 The function above checks the payload body and for the presence of an shipment_id.
 If either is missing it will return a document with a status of error or unknown.
 If it is successful in creating the shipment, it will return the newly created document object_id.
-If it encounters an error like a duplicate key it will return that error inofrmation in the result document.
+If it encounters an error like a duplicate key it will return that error information in the result document.

 ```
 exports = async function(payload) {